 What most people refer to as a bottle cap, is technically a "crown cap," or simply as a "crown" by breweriana collectors.
 The crown was developed in 1892 by William Painter, from Baltimore.
 It was originally called a "crown cork," because it seemed to resemble the British crown and it was lined with cork.
-However, up until a few years Prohibition, most crowns were lined with a thin layer of cork, which was then changed to a layer of composite corek.
+However, up until a few years Prohibition, the lining of cork changed to a layer of composite cork.
 After Prohibition beginning in the early 1930s, a thin layer of composite cork was used with a thin layer of fluted metal laid on top in the center.
 Beginning around 1960, crown liners began to have plastic surfaces.
 More recently, crowns are simply lined with a thin and transparent layer.
 (For examples, please view the bottom of this page.)
 The crown cap originally had 23 points; most today have 21 points, and relatively recently, some crowns are now being made with 29 points.
 Instead using the term points, and alternate terminology is flutes or corrugations.
 Crowns can be made with either metal or aluminum.
 This can be discerned by using a magnet, which will connect with metal, but not to aluminum.

 Prior to the invention of the crown, a beer bottle often had a stopper that was secured by corks and later by a porcelain or hard stopper.
 These stoppers were secured by a wire bracket, called a Lightning or Swing Top.
 But even then, this did not always keep the top secure from an explosion from built in carbonation.
 However, the crown eliminated this problem and was readily adopted.
 An example of an early Bavarian bottle before the use of crowns with such a bracket, and a wooden case the bottles came in, are shown in Bottles and Cases.
 It appears Bavarian Brewery used crowns beginning when they opened a Bottling Department in 1892, which was rebuilt in 1908.